joshddunn/pac/README.md

 ## File Structure

-The files are compiled in the order
+The files are compiled in the order:

   - Included PAC library functions
   - Globals (found in `game/globals.p8`)